-Manual up/down tuning is accessible by pressing the TUNE button 15 either up ▲ or down ▼ or the Tune/Search ■ and Tune/Search ■ buttons on the remote.
+Manual up/down tuning is accessible

+by pressing the TUNE button G either up A or down V or the Tune/Search and Tune/Search D buttons on the remote.
 Pressing these buttons once increases or decreases the station frequency by one step.
 Holding the buttons down quickly scans for the next station.
 Holding the tune buttons for a few seconds and then releasing them will set the tuner to the next station with an acceptable signal.

-When manually tuning stations, observe the SIGNAL LEVEL indicator 2 and the TUNED 5 indicators.
+When manually tuning stations, observe the SIGNAL LEVEL indicator (a) and the TUNED (b) indicators.
 The more bars visible on the SIGNAL LEVEL indicator, the stronger the signal and the better the station will sound.
 A station is properly tuned when the TUNED indicator is illuminated.